The Best Sober Living Home in Delray Beach

 Sober living homes are relatively new, but the concept of sober housing has existed since the 19th century.

 Modern sober living arrangements typically require some type of peer support or supervision to maintain abstinence; a level of participation in the household, including doing chores and attending house meetings; and required attendance at a mutual support group.
-Unlike higher level residential treatment, sober living homes support the resident in finding a job or educational opportunities, so they can support themselves and participate safely in the community.
+Unlike higher level residential treatment, sober living homes, sometimes referred to as halfway houses, support the resident in finding a job or educational opportunities, so they can support themselves and participate safely in the community.

 Sober living homes can help to reinforce the skills learned in rehabilitation in a supportive environment.
 Many homes are certified by state governments and nationally recognized organizations, and these certifications can help you find the right home to meet your needs.